alipianu/Imgrypt/README.md

 - It is extremely important that you choose a long password, favorably one where each word is a minimum of 5 characters long.
 Otherwise, your password can be easily brute forced, putting your encrypted information at risk.
 - For Imgrypt to function properly, the number of characters in your message must not exceed the number of pixels in the image being encrypted.
 - If Imgrypt outputs a file in a destination where a file with the same name and extension already exists, Imgrypt will overwrite the file.
 This applies to outputted images and messages.
-- Characters with ACSII values greater than 255 are turned into @ symbols
+- Characters with ACSII values greater than 255 are turned into *@* symbols.